Lab: Dotplots

 function synchronize() {

-// Release any previous VAO and VBOs.
+// Release previous VAO and VBOs.

 // TODO: regenerate circle and redraw.